Vegz78/McAirpos/README.md

 For many gamepads and controllers, there should be no or little need for modification of the config files.
 For [DIY Arcade controllers](https://www.google.com/search?q=diy+arcade+controllers&source=lmns&tbm=shop&bih=792&biw=1508), you might save some time and complexity by __*please checking that the physical wirings are correct*__ as a first step and before attempting to modify the config files.

+Buttons in MakeCode Arcade games operate with raw input events on the lowest level - the Linux Input Subsystem.
+It's therefore often best to get your controllers to work correctly inside McAirpos first, and according to the most logic physical button function/location for every input event EV *code* name the controller outputs(The physical button intended for the 'fire' function, should typically output the EV *codes* BTN_SOUTH(/BTN_A) or BTN_THUMB, and not output BTN_SELECT etc.).
+When the buttons are correctly wired and set up in McAirpos, they can then easily be reconfigured accordingly inside RetroPie and other programs working with controllers on a higher level.

 ### Changing button layouts:
 - Edit _/sd/arcade.cfg_ for keyboard(or [EV_KEY type](https://www.kernel.org/doc/Documentation/input/event-codes.txt) gamepads, where all *values* are either 0 or 1), or
 - Edit the uinput mapping files _arcade1.py_ for only 1 controller, and both _arcade1.py_ and _arcade2.py_ under _~/McAirpos/McAirpos/uinput-mapper/configs/_ for 2 [EV_ABS type](https://www.kernel.org/doc/Documentation/input/event-codes.txt) gamepads/controllers*<br>